RAMP-project/RAMP-mobility/README.md

 ## Overview
 RAMP-mobility is an original application of the open-source **[RAMP software engine](https://github.com/RAMP-project/RAMP)**, tailored to the generation of European electric vehicles mobility and charging profiles at high temporal resolution (1-min).

-This repository contains the complete RAMP-Mobility model, entirely developed in Python 3.6.
-The model is currently released as v1.0.
+This repository contains the complete RAMP-Mobility model, entirely developed in Python 3.7.
+The model is currently released as v0.3.1.
 It includes a minimum 'quick-start' documentation (see below), complemented by the code being fully commented in each line to allow a complete understanding of it.
-A more thorougly documented version of the repository is under development and should be released soon, alongside a Journal publication.

-In the while, further details about the conceptual and mathematical model formulation of the RAMP software engine can be found in the original RAMP Journal publication (https://doi.org/10.1016/j.energy.2019.04.097).
+Further details about the conceptual and mathematical model formulation of the RAMP software engine can be found in the original RAMP (https://doi.org/10.1016/j.energy.2019.04.097) and in the specific RAMP-mobility (https://doi.org/10.1016/j.apenergy.2022.11867) Journal publications.
 What is more, you are welcome to join our **[Gitter chat](https://gitter.im/RAMP-project/community)** to discuss doubts and make questions about the code!

 <p align="center">
 <img src="https://github.com/RAMP-project/RAMP-mobility/blob/master/docs/example_profiles.jpg" width="1200">